-Prior authorization is used in the industry to obtain additional patient information from the healthcare provider, prescriber of a procedure, service or medication.
+Prior authorization is used in the industry to obtain additional patient information from the healthcare provider, the prescriber of a procedure, service or medication.
 The aim of the process is to ensure eligibility of the patient, assess the benefit coverage, medical necessity, location and the appropriate use of the services.

 “Essentially, we are negotiating the ‘metrics of trust’ between the parties,” Albanese explains.
-“We are coding agreed-upon rules of pre-authorization in smart contracts that will in turn execute decisions that all parties can agree are appropriate and correct.”
+“We are coding agreed-upon rules of pre-authorization in smart contracts that will, in turn, execute decisions that all parties can agree are appropriate and correct.”
 The solution will provide automated prior authorization decisions more quickly, consistently and objectively, he noted.

 Medscient is impacting information gathering where it is currently hitting a major snag.
 Communication between repositories of patient data (PHI) are frequently paper-based and their system incongruent with each other in terms of content.
 Data resides in a vast, elaborate network of disparate EHR databases located on a myriad of corporate servers behind a multitude of firewalls.

-The lack of trust across the system prevents the different participating companies from creating seamless connection between systems, or from using centralized cloud-based storage of PHI that would allow authorized and trusted stakeholders from access needed information from common repositories.
+The lack of trust across the system prevents the different participating companies from creating a seamless connection between systems, or from using centralized cloud-based storage of PHI that would allow authorized and trusted stakeholders from access needed information from common repositories.

 Distributed ledger technology provides a perfect peer-to-peer solution to address these problems, but to date, proprietary blockchains and a lack of perceived security in the Wild West cryptocurrency marketplace have cast a negative shadow on the power of these agile technologies.